-This is a picture I took a year ago of a comet called Neowise as it appeared over my neighbor's house in the north.
+This is a picture I took in 2021 of a comet called Neowise as it appeared over my neighbor's house in the north.
 See the tail of the comet on the left?
-The tail is made mostly of sand-sized grains of rock that may someday be seen as 'shooting stars' above your head some night.
-At which direction is the Sun?
+The tail is made mostly of sand-sized grains of rock that may some night be seen as 'shooting stars' above your head.